Teaching

 Teaching Philosophy

 My intent through teaching is to encourage students to apply the knowledge they have to critically analyze situations and solve problems.
 Notwithstanding, students still need to know the basic terms used in the discipline but must advance beyond rote learning.
-I wish my students to be critical of what they hear, form their own opinions and be equipped to defend their opinions in an intelligent and articulate manner.
+I desire my students to be conscious of what they hear, form their own opinions and be equipped to defend their opinions in an intelligent and articulate manner.
 Teaching requires active participation by the teacher and the student.
-My responsibility is to teach the student and the students’ responsibility is to learn; my job, as teacher is to make their job (learning) productive.
-As educators we must use innovative methods, respond enthusiastically to questions, and encourage our students to enthusiastically seek knowledge.
-I seek to understand the learning capabilities and goals of students in my classes; departing from conventional teaching methods to ensure the entire class develops the requisite skills and grasps the information presented to be successful in the future.
+As educators we must use innovative methods, respond enthusiastically to questions, and encourage our students to rigorously seek knowledge.
+I seek to understand the learning capabilities and goals of students in my classes; departing from conventional teaching methods to ensure the entire class develops the requisite skills and grasp the information presented to be successful in the future.

 Teaching Responsibilities